ibm-cloud-docs/transit-gateway/add-prefix-filters.md

    ```
    {: pre}

-For more information (including Java, Node, Python and Go examples), see [Adds a prefix filter to a Transit Gateway Connection](/apidocs/transit-gateway#create-transit-gateway-connection-prefix-filter) in the Transit Gateway API reference.
+For more information, see [Adds a prefix filter to a Transit Gateway Connection](/apidocs/transit-gateway#create-transit-gateway-connection-prefix-filter) in the Transit Gateway API reference.
 {: note}

 ### Deleting prefix filters with the API